ROS introduction

 output will be directed to log file, default is log.

-For each node parameters can be set or topics can be remapped.
+For each node, parameters can be set, or topics can be remapped.

-For setting parameters use element param
+For setting parameter use element param

 :